helenkwok/wiv-hello-world-vite/README.md

 # Hello world IFC.js WIV Using Vite React-TS

-Currently IFC.js does not have a Vite React example (an alternative of Create React App).
+Currently IFC.js does not have a Vite React example (an alternative to Create React App).
 So, I made one based on the [hello world repository](https://github.com/IFCjs/hello-world).

 ## Quick setup